Who is Dr. Kim?

 Looking back, I was never a good fit for my job.
 On paper, absolutely.
 In reality, not at all.
 The misalignment contributed to the severity of my burnout.
 My performance and resources were completely out of sync with my passion and purpose.
 When feelings of regret try to creep in, I give myself grace in knowing that I did not know how to assess for that at the time.

-Now, I am committed to helping other Leaders rewrite their stories.
+Now, I am on a mission to help 1 million Leaders from around the world rewrite their stories.
+Yes, 1 million!
+Think of the impact exponentially on every industry.
+It’s time to lead differently.
 My consulting helps organizations to develop strategies to protect their Leaders.

-Am I sorry I went through any of it?
+Am I sorry I went through any of my experience?
 No. Because how else would I know how to help you?

 If you don't want to burn out, stop living like you're on fire.